How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Families, history buffs, beach bums, nature lovers

 Only a few hours away from Manila, Bataan is perfect for a quick weekend getaway.
-It’s not as touristy as the neighboring Subic Bay.
-People visit this province for its many historical and natural attractions.
+Although it’s not as touristy as the neighboring Subic Bay, people visit this province for its many historical and natural attractions.

 Top things to do in Bataan